You are here

 A.G.
 Spanos Companies builds multi-family housing and master planned communities and is one of the nation’s largest family-owned builders.
-Alex Spanos’ personal commitment to quality and integrity is now carried on by his family in the daily operation and management of the San Diego Chargers as well as the companies that bear his name.
+Alex Spanos’ personal commitment to quality and integrity is now carried on by his family in the daily operation and management of the Los Angeles Chargers as well as the companies that bear his name.

 Spanos’ amazing journey and his passion for giving back is outlined in his autobiography, “Sharing the Wealth: My Story,” a compelling first-hand account of the events and decisions in his life that became his basic fundamentals for success.

 Spanos’ community spirit and generosity are renowned.
 Few can match the benevolence and philanthropy that Alex and Faye have shown through their support of deserving institutions and community-service efforts.
 One of his more generous contributions resulted in the opening of the Alex G. Spanos Heart & Vascular Center in Sacramento.
-San Diegans have Spanos to thank for the huge economic windfall of two Super Bowls (1998 and 2003) and a Republican National Convention in San Diego.
-In addition to the millions of dollars donated by Spanos and the Chargers Community Foundation, which he established, the Spanos family has delivered nearly $13 million to help Southern California youth by supporting education as well as health and fitness programs.
+Southern Californians have Spanos to thank for the huge economic windfall of two Super Bowls (1998 and 2003) and a Republican National Convention in San Diego.
+In addition to the millions of dollars donated by Spanos and the Chargers Community Foundation, which he established, the Spanos family has delivered nearly $13 million to help San Diego’s youth by supporting education as well as health and fitness programs.

-Alex and Faye are celebrating 68 years of marriage in 2016.
-And they will celebrate with their four children (Dean, Dea, Alexis, Michael and their spouses), 15 grandchildren, and eight great grandchildren.
+Alex and Faye are celebrating 69 years of marriage in 2017.
+And they will celebrate with their four children (Dean, Dea, Alexis, Michael and their spouses), 15 grandchildren, and 10 great grandchildren.